lauraskelton/notes/resume.md

 ### SUMMARY ###
 * Software developer with 10 years of experience.
-* Fluent in C, Haskell, Lua, Make
+* Fluent in C, C++, Haskell, Lua, Make.
-* Proficient with C++,Python, Ruby, Clojure (any Lisp variant), BASH, Nemerle (any ML variant), and some assembly (arm, hexagon).
+* Proficient in Python, Ruby, Clojure (any Lisp variant), BASH, Nemerle (any ML variant), and some assembly (arm, hexagon).
-* Debugged with T32 and GDB with heterogeneous cores in a multi OS environment.
+* Years of experience debugging heterogeneous cores in a multi-OS environment using T32 and GDB.
-* Worked on projects with over 9m lines of code.
+* Worked on projects of all sizes (some over 9m lines of code).
 * Developed micro-kernel and monolithic OS components.
 * Worked with Windows, Linux, Android, QNX, cygwin, OSX, NetBSD.
 * Committed to bug free code via automation and 100% code and branch coverage.
 * Enjoy developing AI algorithms, back-propagation, Markov models Bayes inference.